servokiss/philosophy-of-unifying-identifiers-AI-MCP-A2A/README.md

   - Check for undefined symbols, improper usage, or missing documentation
   - Generate and update documentation automatically
   - Perform refactoring and migration safely across large codebases
-- AI agents can reason about code, generate new components, or propose refactorings using UIDs as atomic references.
+- AI agents can reason about code, generate new components, or propose refactorings using UIDs as atomic references resulting in precision context and lower token usage well below current standards at a ratio of approximately 1:10.

 ### 5. **Security and Access Control**